-Fortunately, NEC is rare.
+Fortunately, NEC is not common.
 It affects just one in 2,000 to 4,000 births.
-It can happen in any newborn baby, but it’s most common in premature babies who weigh less than 3.25 lbs.
+It can happen in any newborn, but it’s most common in premature babies who weigh less than 3.25 lbs.
 Others who may be at risk include:

 - High-risk or premature babies who are fed formula by mouth or tube

 - Those who had a difficult delivery or have lowered oxygen levels